-Since the 50’s, we have been told that saturated fats are bad for us and are the major contributing factor of heart disease.
+Since the 50’s, we’ve been told that saturated fats are bad for us and are the major contributing factor of heart disease.

-We have also been told that Polyunsaturated fats (remember those Omega’s I talked about?) and monounsaturated fat (think olive oil and avocados) are important to have in moderation.
+We have also been told that Polyunsaturated fats (remember those Omega’s I talked about?) and monounsaturated fats (think olive oil and avocados) are important to have in moderation.

 With me so far?

 Good because things are about to get wonky.

 Earlier this year the results of a study came out in the Annals of Internal Medicine journal and all of a sudden saturated fats were no longer bad for us.
 It was confirmed that carbohydrates and sugar were the real villains.

 The news splashed all over the internet, the meat and dairy industry threw a party, and butter starred on the cover of the June 2014 issue of Time Magazine.